cissieAB/2019-nCoV-Hubei/README.md

 The provided data is getting with a third-party API: https://lab.isaaclin.cn/nCoV/, where the source is [Ding Xiang Yuan](https://ncov.dxy.cn/ncovh5/view/pneumonia).

 As the suspected count is no longer open to the public, the raw data contains confirmed, cured and dead counts only.
 Data is formed as tables and sorted by city names.

-If there are multiple records for the same day, use the most recent record.
+The most recent record is logged if there are multiple records for the same day.